Methi Ki Missi Roti ( Healthy Diabetic Recipe )

 by Tarla Dalal

 Onion lends that inimitable crunch and slight sweetness that perfectly balance the flavour of this roti.
-Just use the chopped onions as suggested – do not add salt and squeeze out the water as that will make it soft.
-Methi deserves equal or more credit in this recipe as it is very good for diabetics.
-The combination of flours is also very nutritious.
-Since this roti is cooked without oil, it averts a lot of calories, making a wholesome meal when served with a healthy subzi and low-fat curds.
+Methi deserves equal or more credit in this recipe as it is highly benficial for diabetics to control blood sugar levels.
+The combination of two flours is also very nutritious.
+Since this Methi ki Missi Roti is cooked without oil, it averts a lot of calories, making a wholesome meal when served with Healthy Subzis and Low Fat Curds .

-- Combine all the ingredients together in a bowl and knead into a firm dough using enough warm water.
-Keep aside for 30 minutes under a wet muslin cloth.
+- Combine all the ingredients in a deep bowl and knead into a soft dough, using enough warm water.

-- Roll out each portion into a thin circle of 125 mm.
-(5") in diameter using a little flour for rolling.
+- Roll out a portion into a 125 mm.
+(5") in diameter thin circle using little whole wheat flour for rolling.

-- Heat a non-stick tava (griddle) and cook a roti till brown spots appear on both the sides.
+- Cook it on an open flame with a pair of tongs till brown spots appear on both the sides.

-- Repeat with the remaining dough circles ro make 11 more rotis.
+- Repeat steps 4 to 6 to make 11 more rotis.

 REGISTER NOW If you are a new user.